joeyates/phoenix_static/README.md

 You can add as many controllers (and views and sources) as you like.

+# PHOENIX_STATIC_DISABLED

+You can disable the static page generation by setting the `PHOENIX_STATIC_DISABLED` environment variable to '1' or 'true'.

 # Further Information

 All page content is currently held in memory during compilation, so it is not